October 07, 2021

 The hack squat is another quad specific exercise, but it does a good job of hitting the hamstrings and glutes too.
 It's benefit, besides emphasizing the quads more than traditional squat, is that there is less pressure on your joints.
 This is because the barbell is not placed on your back, and thus spine.

-We recommend this one for more experienced lifters who need more volume for the quads after squats or for people with joint pain or issues.
+We recommend this one for more experienced lifters who need more volume for the quads after squats or for people with joint pain or issues with back pain when squatting.
 It's also a good way to learn the movement before moving to a free barbell.

 How to do a Smith hack squat: